Step-by-Step Bathroom Cleaning

 Keep your bathroom spick-and-span with our helpful cleaning tips.
 We have ideas for maintaining high-traffic bathroom areas and cleaning the most common bathroom surfaces.

 Bathrooms have a tendency to get really gross, really fast.
 Stay ahead of the game by carving out a little time each week to clean.
 This handy, step-by-step guide will help you tackle some of the major traffic areas and properly clean different bathroom surfaces.

-- Sink: Use general-purpose spray cleaners or mix vinegar and water.
-Scrub a mildly abrasive cleanser or baking soda paste on grime.
+Don't let toothpaste gunk build up.
+Use general-purpose spray cleaners or mix vinegar and water, then scrub a mildly abrasive cleanser or baking soda paste on grime.
 Don't use abrasives on scratchable surfaces.

-- Toilet and Toilet Bowl: Spray the exterior with general-purpose cleaner or vinegar and water.
+Everyone's least favorite chore just got easier.
+Spray the exterior of the toilet with general-purpose cleaner or vinegar and water.
 Sanitize the bowl with antibacterial toilet cleaner or 1/4 cup bleach to 1 gallon water.

-- Showerhead: To remove lime, fill a plastic bag with white vinegar.
+Keep your shower in tip-top shape by regularly removing gunk.
+To remove lime, fill a plastic bag with white vinegar.
 Attach over the showerhead with a rubber band.
-Wait 1 hour; remove vinegar, turn on water to flush.
+Wait 1 hour; remove bag of vinegar and turn on water to flush.
 Polish with a soft cloth.

 Bathroom Surface Cleaning Guide